 Graduates who directly enter career paths find work in:

-What It’s Like to Major in Mathematical Sciences at Ball State
+What It’s Like to Major in Mathematics at Ball State

 Our programs are designed to give you the flexibility to focus on topics and specialties that interest you most.
 To sample the high-level work that Ball State students are producing, explore our undergraduate research journal, Mathematics Exchange.